RoganDawes/P4wnP1/writeup_lockpicker.md

 It should be noted that the test system wasn't domain joined !!!

-### Relevant Network communication on a System without KB4041691
+### Relevant Network communication on a System patched with KB4041691

 ```